Naveen-Kumar-12/cloudformation/README.md

  After executing the commands it generates two keys id_rsa & id_rsa.pub.

  ### Login to jenkins-slave Machine
  ### Find the latest java jdk version and install update to its latest version.
-Else copy the commands from  the jenkins-Master machine steps
+Else copy from the previous java related commands
   ```
  Change the user to root user
  ```